lucaedomosconi/HVDC/README.md

 ```
 mpirun -np 1 HVDC_main --check-params
 ```
-If there are any errors the application will fail producing a message helpfull for the user to quikly identify the first error in the parameter file.
+If there are any errors the application will fail producing a message helpfull for the user to quickly identify the first error in the parameter file.
 With this option no test will be run.

 The main variables in the file are